RIPE-NCC/ripe-atlas-cousteau/docs/index.rst

 RIPE Atlas Cousteau
 ===================
-Welcome to the official python wrapper around RIPE Atlas API.
+Welcome to the official Python wrapper around the `RIPE Atlas API`_.
-This package can used by anyone to communicate with the RIPE Atlas API using python.
-You will need to have an API key in most of the cases in order your requests to be successful.
+This package can used by anyone to communicate with the RIPE Atlas API using Python.
+You will need to create an API key for many use cases.

 This package is maintained by RIPE Atlas developers.